phhu/outlook-XMLmassMailer/README.md

 This is an extension for Microsoft Outlook which allows mass mailing to be done based on data in an XML file.

 This is useful particularly for handling mass mailing of custom attachments.
+It can also handle adding Oultook signatures to messages when creating the emails.

 ![Mass mailer form](/img/massMailerForm.png)